theafricanboss/woocommerce-momo/README.md

 ### Which carrier is MOMO compatible with in my country?

 This plugin is compatible with **any carrier in any country** since all it does is report details of a mobile money transaction between a customer and a store owner.

-See the screenshots or the store example of Gura Stores for visual details.
+*See the screenshots or the store example of Gura Stores for visual details on what is reported.*

 ### Can I get more carriers, phone numbers, etc?